cbarkr/blog/content/homelab/part 5.md

 ![[seafile_login.png]]
 ### Step 8: System Admin
-After signing in, navigate to the system admin page by clicking on the avatar in the top right corner and then "System Admin" from the dropdown.
+After signing in, navigate to the system admin page by clicking on the avatar in the top right corner and then "System Admin" from the drop-down.
 From here, select the "Settings" tab.
 Or just go there directly via `<hostname>:<port>/sys/web-settings`.
-It should look like this:
+It should look something like this:

 ![[seafile_settings.png]]